fatiando/pooch/paper/paper.md

 GOODBOY.load_registry("registry.txt")

 def fetch_some_data():
-    """
-    Load some data to use in the project.
-    """
-    # Fetch the path to a file in the data cache.
+    # Get the path to the data file in the local cache
-    # If it's not there, download it.
+    # If it's not there or needs updating, download it
     fname = GOODBOY.fetch("some-data.csv")
-    # Load it with numpy/pandas/etc
+    # Load it with numpy/pandas/xarray/etc
     data = pandas.read_csv(fname)
     return data
 ```

+Pooch is designed to be extended: users can plug-in custom download functions
+and post-download processing functions.
+For example, a custom download function can fetch files over FTP instead of
+HTTP (the default) and processing function can decrypt a file using a
+user-defined password once the download is completed.
+We include ready-made processor functions for unpacking archives (zip or tar)
+and decompressing files (gzip, lzma, and bzip2).

 Comparison with alternatives like Intake (Pooch seems to be much simpler and
 with less jargon and setup + ideally users shouldn't have to know that Pooch is